r12a/ancestry/HOWTO.md

 5. db.js [plain text file]  Will contain the data for all records.
 6. census.js [plain text file] Will contain data for census returns.

 Notes related to work on a particular person are also stored in the top level of the project directory, with filenames `<person_id>.txt`, eg. `hunt_ellen_1843.txt`.
-These notes typically contain unsubstantiated leads, questions, or other information that is not yet ready to capture in the main data.
+See below for details.

 ## Add essential data to the db.js file

 Add details for a new person to the db.js file.
 This file is found in your project directory.
+The essential information is entered by hand (although it typically helps to copy-paste an empty template to get started.)

 An example entry is:
 ````